IMDEANetworksWNG/HELIX/Readme.md

 ```bash
 make
 ```
-This will build the `libhelix.so` library and all example executables in the `cpp_library/examples` directory.
+This will build the library and all example executables in the `build/` directory.

 ## Running the Examples

 Important: Before running any example, ensure the RFSoC is programmed using the `BOOT.bin` file.
 The IP of the testbed is `192.168.5.128` by default, but it can be configured (TBD).
 Some

 Each example demonstrates a different aspect of HELIX's capabilities.
-They are located in the cpp_library/examples directory.
+They are located in the `examples/ directory.
 Here's a detailed breakdown:

 - `loopback`: This example demonstrates basic transmit and receive functionality using different splits.
 It sets up a simple communication test using just one HELIX node.
   - Usage: `.build/loopback_test`